All Books

 Key Takeaways

-• Romantic love is a logical, understandable survival need.
+• Romantic love is a logical, understandable, and vital human need.

-• Recognize crucial emotional cues to break negative interaction cycles.
+• Recognize crucial emotional cues to break negative cycles of conflict.

 • Build a relationship that feels both safe and passionate.